 Our music curriculum is based on the New Model Music curriculum.
 It ensures pupils sing, listen, play, perform and evaluate.
 This is embedded in the classroom activities as well as the weekly singing assemblies, seasonal concerts and performances and after school clubs.
 The elements of music are taught in classroom lessons so that children are able to use the language of music to dissect it, and understand how it is made, played, appreciated and analysed.
 At Heather Garth we recognise that achieving mastery in Music means gaining both a deeper understanding of musical skills and concepts whilst also learning something new.
 The progression documents ensure the curriculum is covered and the skills, knowledge and vocabulary taught are progressive from year group to year group.

 In the classroom pupils learn from a young age about pulse and rhythm through games, movement and other activities, as well as singing a variety of songs.
 They learn how to play musical instruments correctly and with control, from percussion in KS1, to tuned instruments such as glockenspiels in KS2.
 In doing so, they build on their understanding of rhythm and how to read basic music notation as well as the principle of creating notes.
 Children are encouraged to experiment with their own music making through graphic scores and simple picture notations or rhythm patterns.
 They also learn how to compose focusing on different dimensions of music, which in turn feeds their understanding when listening, playing, or analysing music.
 Composing or performing using body percussion and vocal sounds is also part of the curriculum, which develops the understanding of musical elements without the added complexity of an instrument.

-We are also developing good links with Barnsley Music Service and enjoy welcoming musicians and singers into school to deliver workshops.
+We are also developing good links with Barnsley Music Service and enjoy welcoming musicians and singers into school to deliver workshops and lessons.
 This also encourages children to take part in out-of-school musical activities in our local community such as Barnsley Youth Choir.